Skip to content

 .claude/settings.local.json Single project No — gitignored

-• Exit code 1 fails open: For most hook events Claude Code only treats exit code 2 as a block; 1 is logged as a non-blocking error and the call proceeds — developers reaching for the conventional Unix failure code ship guards that silently fail open (hooks reference).
+• Exit code 1 fails open: for most hook events Claude Code treats only exit code 2 as a block.
+Exit code 1 is logged as a non-blocking error and the call proceeds.
+Developers who reach for the conventional Unix failure code ship guards that silently fail open (hooks reference).

-• Exit-code-2 stop-instead-of-retry: A PreToolUse block with exit 2 is meant to feed stderr back so the agent adapts, but in practice Claude often stops mid-turn and waits for user input — turning a fixable guardrail into a hard halt (issue #24327).
+• Exit-code-2 stop-instead-of-retry: a PreToolUse block with exit 2 is meant to feed stderr back so the agent adapts.
+In practice Claude often stops mid-turn and waits for user input, turning a fixable guardrail into a hard halt (issue #24327).

 • Long sub-command chains bypass deny rules: Claude Code has been shown to skip permission checks when a tool call carries a long chain of sub-commands, falling back to asking the user instead of enforcing the deny (The Register, Apr 2026).
 Scope hook matchers to atomic commands.

-• Fragile string matchers: Exact-command matchers break when the model varies invocation style (git push origin main vs git push --set-upstream origin main).
+• Fragile string matchers: exact-command matchers break when the model varies invocation style (git push origin main versus git push --set-upstream origin main).

-• No emergency override: A hook can block a legitimate time-sensitive operation; document an override (e.g., settings.local.json entry) so contributors are not stuck.
+• No emergency override: a hook can block a legitimate time-sensitive operation.
+Document an override (for example, a settings.local.json entry) so contributors are not stuck.

 Hooks: rules that must hold without exception, strong opposing model priors (package managers, test runners), behavior that must survive multi-step sessions.